-Optional: 1-2 tbsp soya sauce (tamari is GF) ½ pack silken tofu, blended with the rest of the sauce - this adds extra protein and smoothness Melting vegan cheese and sliced tomatoes for a topping.
+Optional: 1 tbsp soya sauce (tamari is GF) Paprika - sweet or smoked - to sprinkle on top ½ pack silken tofu, blended with the rest of the sauce - this adds extra protein and smoothness Melting vegan cheese and sliced tomatoes for a topping.
 Violife melts well and is widely available.

 Blend ingredients together for 3 minutes until smooth.

 Heat up the sauce and pour on the cooked, well-drained pasta.
+Mix in well, taste and season.
 Serve - preferably with something green like broccoli or a big salad.